Green gets rare triple-double as Warriors beat Grizzlies | New Country 923

 TIP-INS

-Warriors: Curry converted a four-point play in the first quarter. .
-C Zaza Pachulia turned 33, but did not play.
-He is out with a right rotator cuff strain. .
-Green had already matched a season high with six steals before halftime, including four in the first quarter. .
-Iguodala had 14 points in the second period. .
-Golden State finished with 31 assists, its 35th game with at least 30.
+Warriors: Thompson was 4 of 6 from beyond the arc en route to 14 points in the first quarter, including the Warriors’ first 11. … C Zaza Pachulia turned 33, but did not play.
+He is out with a right rotator cuff strain. ..
+Iguodala had 14 points in the second period. … Golden State finished with 31 assists for its 35th game with at least 30.

 HIT TO THE WALLET

 The NBA handed out fines from Wednesday night’s late-game scuffle between the Grizzlies and Phoenix Suns.
 The only Memphis player punished was reserve guard Troy Daniels, who connected on a 3-pointer and was fouled by the Suns’ Devin Booker.
 Daniels, who was fined $15,000, said something to Booker after the shot, leading to a lot of pushing and shoving.
-“That’s a testimony of what the officials saw,” Memphis coach David Fizdale said.
-“I didn’t see it that way when it was all happening.
-I just felt like it was just a big pushing match.”
+“I just felt like it was just a big pushing match,” Memphis coach David Fizdale said.

 EJECTED

-Both teams were doing their normal lobbying for calls until the early minutes of the third, when Fizdale hollered about a no-call on Conley.
+Both teams were doing their normal lobbying for calls, but Fizdale went too far in hollering about a no-call on Conley.
+That drew a technical.
 A second quick technical resulted in the Memphis coach heading to the dressing room for the rest of the night, his first ejection as a head coach.
 Associate head coach J.B.
 Bickerstaff took over for Fizdale.

 UP NEXT